If you don’t see Pulse in the sidebar, your current team or role may not allow access. Contact your administrator or support.

 - Edit — teammates can also refine it through chat, just like you.

-- Copy the link with Copy link to share it directly.
+Copy the link with Copy link to share it directly.
+For an organization-shared Pulse the link opens for every organization member.

 Publishing controls who can open a dashboard — it does not change what data they see.
 A shared Pulse always shows each viewer only the data their own account is authorized to access, so two teammates may see different numbers in the same dashboard.